logo

 Abstract

 Climate change is a pervasive threat to biodiversity.
 While range shifts are a known consequence of climate warming contributing to regional community change, less is known about how species' positions shift within their climatic niches.
-This study analyzed four decades of data for 1,478 species across a 1,200 km latitudinal gradient in Finland.
-Results showed substantial shifts in species' relative niche positions over time, with a greater proportion of species responding to climatic change at higher latitudes.
-These diverging climate imprints restructure the biome, highlighting the complexity of biodiversity responses and raising concerns about ecosystem integrity.
+Furthermore, whether the relative importance of different climatic variables prompting such shifts varies with changing climate remains unclear.
+Here we analysed four decades of data for 1,478 species of birds, mammals, butterflies, moths, plants and phytoplankton along a 1,200 km high latitudinal gradient.
+The relative importance of climatic drivers varied non-uniformly with progressing climate change.
+While species turnover among decades was limited, the relative position of species within their climatic niche shifted substantially.
+A greater proportion of species responded to climatic change at higher latitudes, where changes were stronger.
+These diverging climate imprints restructure a full biome, making it difficult to generalize biodiversity responses and raising concerns about ecosystem integrity in the face of accelerating climate change.

 Publisher